 VSB’s school-age children forecasts do not account for these major developments on the West Side.
-VSB’s 2019 Long Range Facilities Plan projected that UBC’s peak children population was already reached in 2017, despite evidence to the contrary and continuous development of family units, many of which are under construction right now.
+VSB’s 2019 Long Range Facilities Plan projected that UBC’s peak children population was already reached in 2017, despite evidence to the contrary and continuous development of family units, many of which are recently completed and already under construction right now.

 QEA urges VSB and the Ministry of Education to find win-win solutions, rather than defaulting to win-lose solutions

 We support building a new school in Olympic Village, and finding a site for the CSF to build a school — without closing existing schools.

 VSB should first seek win-win solutions (e.g. building a mixed-use school in Olympic Village with housing for teachers that also provides VSB with income / capital costs) and only after win-win solutions have been exhausted explore win-lose options (e.g. closing an existing school to fund other schools or seismic upgrades).